-The first step of evaluating a system is to pose questions that will reveal the performance characteristics of the system, such as "how does my system compare to current similar systems?," "how does my system behave under its expected workload?," and "what are the causes of my performance improvements or overheads?"
+The first step of evaluating a system is to pose questions that will reveal the performance characteristics of the system, such as "how does my system compare to current similar systems?", "how does my system behave under its expected workload?", and "what are the causes of my performance improvements or overheads?"
 Once these questions are formulated, one must decide on what baseline systems, system configurations, and benchmarks should be used to best answer them.
-This will produce a set of $\langle system, configuration, benchmark \rangle$ tuples that will need to be run.
-The researcher should have a rough idea what the results should be for each configuration at this point; if the actual results differ from these expectations, then the causes of the deviations must be investigated.
+This will produce a set of (system, configuration, benchmark) tuples that will need to be run.
+It is desirable for the researcher to have a rough idea of the possible expected results for each configuration at this point; if the actual results differ from these expectations, then the causes of the deviations should be investigated.

 Since a system's performance is generally more meaningful when compared to the performance of existing technology, one should find existing systems that provide fair and interesting comparisons.
-For example, for benchmarking an encryption storage device, it would be useful to compare the performance to other encrypted storage devices, a traditional device, and perhaps some alternate implementations (user-space, file system, etc.).
+For example, for benchmarking an encryption storage device, it would be useful to compare its performance to those of other encrypted storage devices, a traditional device, and perhaps some alternate implementations (user-space, file system, etc.).